MRCIEU/PHESANT/README.md

 ### Optional arguments
 Arg | Description
 -------|--------
-userId                  | User id column as in the traitofinterestfile and the outcomefile (default: userId). partIdx			| Subset of phenotypes you want to run (for parallelising). numParts		| Number of subsets you are using (for parallelising).
+traitofinterestfile             | Comma separated file containing the trait of interest (e.g. a snp, genetic risk score or observed phenotype).
+Each row is a participant and there should be two columns - the user ID and the trait of interest.
+Where this argument is not supplied, the trait of interest should be a column in the outcomefile. userId                  | User id column as in the traitofinterestfile and the outcomefile (default: userId). partIdx			| Subset of phenotypes you want to run (for parallelising). numParts		| Number of subsets you are using (for parallelising).